Aligning Distributionally Robust Optimization with Practical Deep Learning Needs: Conclusion

 \section{Conclusion}

 This paper introduces \texttt{ALSO}, an adaptive optimizer designed to bridge the gap between Distributionally Robust Optimization (DRO) and practical Deep Learning.
-By incorporating adaptive updates and support for group-based weighting, \texttt{ALSO} effectively addresses the common need to handle data heterogeneity.
-We provide theoretical convergence guarantees in a stochastic, non-convex setting and demonstrate through extensive experiments across diverse tasks, which have different challenging types of heterogeneity, that \texttt{ALSO} consistently outperforms both standard optimizer and existing DRO methods.
-Our work establishes \texttt{ALSO} as a powerful and practical tool for improving the robustness and performance of deep learning models in challenging, heterogeneous scenarios.
+By incorporating adaptive updates and support for standard batching even with group-based weighting, \texttt{ALSO} effectively addresses the common need to handle data heterogeneity.
+We provide theoretical convergence guarantees in a stochastic, non-convex setting and demonstrate through extensive experiments across diverse tasks with different challenging types of heterogeneity that \texttt{ALSO} consistently outperforms both standard DL and existing DRO methods.
+Our work establishes \texttt{ALSO} as a powerful and practical tool for improving the robustness and performance of Deep Learning models in challenging, heterogeneous scenarios.

 \end{mainpart}

 \begin{appendixpart}